Steinalicious/workshop-gradually-improving-software-design/Readme.md

-# Avoiding Branching and Looping

-In this lesson, we will develop a fairly complex feature in a Web application which consists of a significant number of branching and looping instructions.

-By the end of the exercise, you will learn how to leverage polymorphism to avoid explicit branching, and such tools as LINQ or Composite pattern to remove looping from the domain-related code.
+# Modeling Optional Objects

+In this lesson, we will design a monad which represents an object that may or may not exist.
+We will use optional objects to simplify the domain models, and then combine them with TPL to model awaitable optional objects that are useful when working with infrastructure and UI.

 ## Preparing the Code